 Keep in mind that last time I went to Modern Pastry, they were cash only.
 I’m not sure if that’s true anymore, but just be sure to have cash on yourself when you go.
 Luckily, there’s an ATM right down the block from their location!

 Depending on the time of day that you visit, you might have to wait in line or a long while in order to get in.
 Trust me, it’s worth it to wait because the food is so amazing!

 Sweet Waffles & Boba

 Sweet Waffles & Boba is truly a hidden gem restaurant in Boston!
 This shop serves Belgian Liege Waffles with an abundance of toppings, and also has a bunch of amazing lemonades, teas, and other drinks!
 Plus, everything on their menu is super affordable.

 All waffles range from $4.25 – $5.50, and their menu often changes.
 They have signature waffle flavors, but also constantly work to add new flavors to the menu!
-Here’s just a few of my favorite waffle flavors:
+Here are just a few of my favorite waffle flavors: